 Candidates for the M.A.T. must satisfactorily complete ten term courses (30 credits), including the completion of a teaching portfolio.

-First option: 27 credits of course work, chosen among courses in Italian literature, civilization, language, cinema and methodology taken primarily at the Rutgers Summer World Languages Institute or in the Italian Department (with the permission of the Graduate Director) and 3 credits to prepare a teaching portfolio.
+Of the 30 course credits, 27 credits of coursework, must be chosen among courses in Italian literature, civilization, language, cinema, and methodology taken primarily at the Rutgers Summer World Languages Institute or in the Italian Department (with the permission of the Graduate Director) and a further 3 credits are assigned to the Teaching Portfolio.
 The 27 credits that are earned at the World Languages Institute should be distributed in the following fashion: 12 credits in literature and culture; 9 credits in language, grammar, and language across the curriculum; 3 credits in methodology; 3 elective credits.
+The majority of courses taken in the Italian Department should be in Italian.
 One of the courses may be a course taught in English, chosen in consultation with the Graduate Director.

 Students may participate in a summer study abroad earning up to 6 credits toward the degree, with the approval of the Graduate Director.

-Students may elect to take one course (3 credits) at the Graduate School of Education, upon prior approval of the Graduate Director.
+Students may elect to take one course (3 credits) at the Graduate School of Education, with the approval of the Graduate Director.